omartek/docs.ctjs.rocks/docs/ct.camera.md

 #### Example: Realign UI elements in a room

-On Draw code of your UI room:
+Frame end code of your UI room:

 ```js
 ct.camera.realign(this);